ranoot/codewars/README.md

 #### Computing offsets, then computing the associated index
-We first take the "row" that we want to compute offset_values for (corresponding to a certain value in our wheel), Then for each possible type of prime, call this `p_mod`(which is represented by our wheel) which corresponds to each row in the column matrix, Find the value which equals our "row" then get the corresponding wheel number of the column, call this $m$ Then compute the offset, by taking $m' - p_mod'$ (m' and p_mod' corresponds to the prime modulo that works for each row)
+We first take the "row" that we want to compute offset_values for (corresponding to a certain value in our wheel), Then for each possible type of prime, call this $p_{mod}$(which is represented by our wheel) which corresponds to each row in the column matrix, Find the value which equals our "row" then get the corresponding wheel number of the column, call this $m$ Then compute the offset, by taking $m' - p_{mod}'$ (m' and p_mod' corresponds to the prime modulo that works for each row)

 To compute the index, we need to solve: $30i' + \alpha = p(p+k), p = 30i + \beta$ where k is our offset $\alpha$ and $\beta$ must be in "indexable" form. $\alpha$ is our row value and $\beta$ is just our prime modulo.